 The Audit Committee of the Board oversees the quality and integrity of the Company's financial statements and other financial information provided to the Company's stockholders, the retention and performance of the Company's independent accountants, the effectiveness of the Company's internal controls and disclosure controls, and the Company's compliance with ethics policies and SEC and related regulatory requirements.
-Pursuant to the Audit Committee charter, the functions of the Audit Committee include, among other things: (1) appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; (2) overseeing the work of our registered public accounting firm our annual and quarterly financial statements and related disclosures; (4) monitoring our internal control over financial reporting and our disclosure controls and procedures; (5) meeting independently with our registered public accounting firm and management; (6) furnishing the audit committee report required by SEC rules; (7) reviewing and approving or ratifying any related person transactions; and (8) overseeing our risk assessment and risk management policies.
-Our Audit Committee charter can be found in the corporate governance section of our corporate website at www.regenxbio.com.
+Pursuant to the Audit Committee charter, the functions of the Audit Committee include, among other things:

+- 1. appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - 2. overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - 3. reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - 4. monitoring our internal control over financial reporting and our disclosure controls and procedures; - 5. meeting independently with our registered public accounting firm and management; - 6. furnishing the Audit Committee Report required by SEC rules; - 7. reviewing and approving or ratifying any related person transactions; and - 8. overseeing our risk assessment and risk management policies.

+Our Audit Committee charter can be found in the corporate governance section of our website at www.regenxbio.com.

-Three directors comprised the Audit Committee as of December 31, 2018: Mr. Beshar (the Chairman of the Audit Committee), Mr. Abdun-Nabi and Dr. Stump.
-The Audit Committee met seven times during 2018.
+Three directors currently comprise the Audit Committee: Mr. Beshar (the Chair of the Audit Committee), Mr. Abdun-Nabi and Dr. Stump.
+The Audit Committee met six times during 2020.